openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `nonce`: OPTIONAL.
 String that represents a nonce provided by the Issuer to prove that a key attestation was freshly generated.
   * `status`: OPTIONAL.
 JSON Object representing the supported revocation check mechanisms, such as the one defined in [@!I-D.ietf-oauth-status-list]

-The Credential Issuer MUST validate that the JWT used as a proof is actually signed by a key identified in the JOSE Header.
+If used with the `jwt` proof type, the Credential Issuer MUST validate that the JWT used as a proof is signed by a key contained in the attestation in the JOSE Header.

 This is an example of a Key Attestation: